jaimetur/PhotoMigrator/help/7-other-features.md

 # <span style="color:blue"> Process Duplicates (Extra Feature)</span>
 - **From:** v1.6.0
 - **Usage:**
-  - To run this feature you have to use the flag '-procDup, --process-duplicates <DUPLICATES_REVISED_CSV>'
+  - To run this feature you have to use the argument '-procDup, --process-duplicates <DUPLICATES_REVISED_CSV>'
   - where <DUPLICATES_REVISED_CSV> is the output file generated after execution of the 'Find Duplicates' feature.
 - **Pre-Requisites:**
   - None